-America sets a new individual giving record in 2016, according to Giving USA Annual Report on Philanthropy released June 13, 2017.
-It has been the fifth time in the history of their research that non-profits have experienced an increase in the amount of donors.
+Individuals in America are setting a new giving record in 2016, according to the latest Giving USA Annual Report on Philanthropy.
+It is the fifth time in the history of their research that nonprofits are reported to experience an increase in the amount of donors.

 Donation Accounting Methodology

-In religious category total giving is spurred largely by individuals.
-For the start, the donor-receiver relationship matters more than just the numbers in the value of donations, and thus should be a priority concern.
+There are also variations in the results of the report.
+For example, a hospital foundation, even if it has religious affiliation, will still be counted in healthcare.
+Also, in the religious category, total giving is spurred largely by individuals.
+For starters, the donor-receiver relationship matters more than just the numbers in the value of donations, and thus should be a priority concern.